cdmadrigal/TPPAutomation/README.md

 - A VPC with at least 2 public subnets and 2 private subnets.

 ## Navigating this Repository
-The repository has a template folder has everything you need to deploy a TPP server from end to end.
-These templates are broken apart so you can deploy individual components seperately.

-There's a more indepth README file in the templates folder with deployment instructions.
+The repository has a template folder that stores two nested templates, one for a deployment with an existing VPC and one for a deployment with a new VPC.
+Within the template folder, there's a subcomponents folder that contains templates for the MSSQL and EC2-TPP deployment.
+These are used by the nested templates to deploy all the artifacts and services.

+There is also a folder with various powershell scripts.
+At the moment all of these scripts are used only when you are setting up Microsoft AD, in the future as these templates grow more powershell scripts will be added.

+A sample answerfile exists that can be used edited and used to deploy your TPP instance.
+Keep proper XML formatting and don't introduce whitespace.